gbeltrao/squidex-docs/05-integrated/webhooks.md

 6. After 12 hours.

 An request will be treated as failed if the response does not return a 2XX status code or when it times out after 2 seconds.
 Consider internal queues for slow operations.

+Events expire after 2 days and will be deleted automatically.